Orion-Crypto/SaturnDocs/docs/intro.md

 sidebar_position: 1
 ---

-# Introduction
+# Saturn Introduction

+Welcome to the [Saturn](https://saturnnft.io)!
+The #1 Platform to create NFTs and Smart Contracts on the Cardanao Blockchain!

-Welcome to the Saturn Tutorial where we will show you how to create Smart Contracts and NFTs on the Cardano Blockchain using [Saturn](https://saturnnft.io)!
+In this tutorial, we will show you how to create Smart Contracts and NFT Projects using [Saturn](https://saturnnft.io) as well as teach you how to leverage the full power of our CIP-68 upgrade and leveling system.

-This tutorial will cover how to create an NFT Project on Cardano using the Saturn platform.
-Along with this, there are tutorials for how to create an upgrade / leveling system for your NFT Project, how to create a Stake Project, and also how to create a Wormhole Project if you have an existing collection that you want to convert to CIP-68!
+Along with the above Saturn tutorials, there are tutorials for how to create a Stake Project and even how to create a Wormhole Project if you have an existing NFT collection that you want to convert to CIP-68!

 ![NFT Page](/img/introduction/nft-page.png)